lemccann/lemccann.github.io/_pages/books_i_love.md

 permalink: /books_i_love/
 ---

 Most of the books I enjoy reading for fun are “heavy” reads.
 Unsurprisingly, this preference has become unwieldy for someone whose job is focused on development, economics, and policy.
 At some point I realized I needed to treat my reading like I do my running.
 I incorporate “rest and recovery” books after I read something heavy.
 These are almost exclusively rom coms, because I like the predictability and I need something that isn't going to break me further.
-I can generally tell within 20 pages how many romcoms I will need to consume after reading something heavy.
+I can generally tell within 20 pages how many rom coms I will need to consume after reading something heavy.
 My current read, <em>Blood Meridian</em> by Cormac McCarthy, will require at least three.

 <div class="books-card">